PubChimps/BQML-in-Composer/README.md

 example dag gets new data, aggregates it, trains (or retrains) a [ARIMA model for forecasting](https://cloud.google.com/bigquery-ml/docs/arima-single-time-series-forecasting-tutorial), generates predictions with it and stores them in a separate BigQuery table before returning that table.

+## Prereqs

+A number of requirements need to be added to run this example.
+In the Environment Details of your Composer instance, add the following

+requests
+paramiko
+sshtunnel
+airflow-provider-fivetran
+apache-airflow-backport-providers-google

 ## Fivetran

-Data in this example is moved from sources to BigQuery using Fivetran for automated data ingestion via the [Fivetran Airflow Provider](https://fivetran.com/blog/announcing-the-fivetran-airflow-provider)
+Data in this example is moved from sources to BigQuery using Fivetran for automated data ingestion via the [Fivetran Airflow Provider](https://fivetran.com/blog/announcing-the-fivetran-airflow-provider).

+The Fivetran connectors used in this example are for LinkedIn Ads and Twitter Ads

 ## Transformations